 Benefits are subject to all provisions of the EOC.
 Members are entitled only to receive benefits and services that are Medically Necessary and clinically appropriate for the treatment of a Medical Condition as determined by KFHPWA's medical director and as described herein.
 All Covered Services are subject to case management and utilization management.
-"Case management" means a care management plan developed for a Member whose diagnosis requires timely coordination.

-Annual Deductible Member pays \$0 per Member per calendar year or \$0 per Family Unit per calendar year Coinsurance Plan Coinsurance: Member pays nothing Lifetime Maximum No lifetime maximum on covered Essential Health Benefits Out-of-pocket Limit Limited to a maximum of \$1,500 per Member or \$3,000 per Family Unit per calendar year The following Out-of-pocket Expenses apply to the Out-of-pocket Limit: All Cost Shares for Covered Services The following expenses do not apply to the Out-of-pocket Limit: Premiums, charges for services in excess of a benefit, charges in excess of Allowed Amount, charges for non- Covered Services Pre-existing Condition Waiting Period No pre-existing condition waiting period
+Annual Deductible Member pays \$0 per Member per calendar year or \$0 per Family Unit per calendar year Coinsurance Plan Coinsurance: Member pays nothing Lifetime Maximum No lifetime maximum on covered Essential Health Benefits Out-of-pocket Limit Limited to a maximum of \$1,500 per Member or \$3,000 per Family Unit per calendar year The following Out-of-pocket Expenses apply to the Out-of-pocket Limit: All Cost Shares for Covered Services The following expenses do not apply to the Out-of-pocket Limit: Premiums, charges for services in excess of a benefit, charges in excess of Allowed Amount, charges for non-Covered Services Pre-existing Condition Waiting Period No pre-existing condition waiting period

 Acupuncture Acupuncture needle treatment, limited to 12 visits per calendar year without Preauthorization.
-No visit limit for treatment for Chemical Dependency.
+No visit limit for treatment for Substance Use Disorder.
 Member pays \$20 Copayment Exclusions: Herbal supplements; any services not within the scope of the practitioner's licensure